Bruschetta

 Did You Know?

-- 1.The word 'bruschetta' comes from the Roman dialect word 'bruscare,' meaning to roast over coals, referencing the traditional preparation method over open flames
+- 1.The word 'bruschetta' comes from the Roman dialect word 'bruscare,' meaning 'to roast over coals,' reflecting the dish's ancient origins as peasant food cooked over open fires

 Plating Guidance